Although its importance is often overstated the GMAT is of course a critical factor in the MBA admissions tutoring process.

 - The guidance of a teacher or tutor, including the way they explain a concept or how they pose a question, can often “unlock” a difficult concept for you.
 In that sense, it’s not about time or money for you to figure it out on your own, it’s a matter of either being able to ultimately master the topic, or not being able to.
 Obviously, this will have a big impact on your GMAT score.

-You are going to invest in some paid GMAT preparation services.
-Should you choose an in-person or online option?
+Should you choose an in-person or online GMAT prep option?

-Because the idea of working with an instructor in a 1-1 vs. class-based environment is something that can be addressed as we discuss the online approach, let’s just focus here on in-person vs. online question.
-Many people understandably gravitate to in-person GMAT tutor or classes.
-They believe they will just learn better with a face to face approach where they can see the instructor, read facial cues, ask questions, etc. And these are valid points.
-However, it’s important to note that with the right platform, an online approach can include a live video feed and online whiteboard comes close to approximating an in-person experience.
+Because the idea of working with an instructor in a 1-1 vs. class-based environment is something that can be addressed as we discuss the online approach, let’s just focus here on in-person vs. online questions.
+Many people understandably gravitate to in-person GMAT tutors or classes.
+They believe they will just learn better with a face-to-face approach where they can see the instructor, read facial cues, ask questions, etc. And these are valid points.
+However, it’s important to note that with the right online platform, an online approach can include a live video feed and an online whiteboard comes close to approximating an in-person experience.